 Back to the Gluten-free Pumpkin Donuts…

-To look like a donut with a donut hole, be sure to leave the center of the pan uncovered.
+To look like a donut with a donut hole, be sure to fill it so that you leave the center of the pan uncovered.

 You can see here, the photo on the left was filled the donut tin, leaving the hole uncovered.
 The photo on the right was overfilled a bit so the hole is smaller.
 Still tastes great!
 Just doesn’t look as much like a donut.